The constructive Kan-Quillen model structure: two new proofs: The model structure via the equivalence extension property

 \begin{corollary}[Fibration extension] In cofibrant simplicial sets, fibrations extend along trivial cofibrations. \end{corollary}

 \begin{proof} We work exclusively in cofibrant simplicial sets.
 Consider the class of cofibrations that fibrations extend along.
-By \cref{fibration-generating-extension} (and using \cref{triv-cof-cof,horn-cofibrant,horn-inclusion-is-she}), this includes the horn inclusions.
+By \cref{fibration-generating-extension}, this includes the horn inclusions (they are cofibrations between cofibrant objects by \cref{triv-cof-cof,horn-cofibrant} and strong homotopy equivalences by \cref{horn-inclusion-is-she}).
 Using the presentation of trivial cofibrations given by \cref{thm:wfs-via-soa:fib} of \cref{thm:wfs-via-soa}, it remains to show this class is closed under coproducts, pushouts, sequential colimits, and codomain retracts.
 In the case of a codomain retract $A \to B'$ of $A \to B$, we simply extend along $A \to B$ and then pull back along $B' \to B$ (cofibrancy is assured by \cref{cofibrant-finite-limits}); by pullback pasting, this gives the required extension along $A \to B'$.
+In the other cases, all involved colimits in simplicial sets are van Kampen by \cref{sSet-van-Kampen} (since cofibrations are monomorphisms).